himanshitiwari470/Social-Network-Ads-ML-Project/README.md

 Predict whether a user will purchase a product based on age and salary using Social Network Ads dataset.

 ##  Dataset
-- Source: Kaggle / UCI (mention if known)
+- Source: Kaggle / UCI
 - Features: Age, Estimated Salary
 - Target: Purchased (0/1)